rnevius/contact-form-7-infusionsoft-add-on/README.md

 The following items are on the development to-do list.
 If you feel like trying to tackle one or more of them, feel free to submit a pull request.

-1. "Prettify" the contact tag input to use a similar style to the default WordPress Tags input meta box that appears on post edit screens.
-2. Add support for all [InfusionSoft contact fields](https://developer.infusionsoft.com/docs/read/Table_Documentation#Contact).
+1. Add support for all [InfusionSoft contact fields](https://developer.infusionsoft.com/docs/read/Table_Documentation#Contact).
-3. Modify the JS tag generator so that input `type`s are modified, according to which contact field is selected.
+2. Modify the JS tag generator so that input `type`s are modified, according to which contact field is selected.
 For example, an "infusionsoft-email" field should use `<input type="email">` rather than `<input type="text">`.
-4. Limit required fields to "infusionsoft-email" and the name fields.
-These fields are all that are required by the InfusionSoft API to validate a contact.

 ## Additional Resources